 In this course, we will be looking specifically at the updates to Chapters 3, 4, and 9 through 14.

 - In Chapter 3, General Regulations, students learn about changes made to such areas as confined space requirements and changes in fall arrestor requirements.

 - Chapter 4 on Ventilation Requirements has significant changes in the area of outdoor airflow rates.

-- The next section of the course deal with Chapters 12 through 15, the last of the IMC.
-The HVAC pro will review changes made in areas from hydronic piping to fuel oil piping, to solar systems, and then finish with a review of the changes made in Chapter 15, Referenced Standards.
+- The next section of the course looks at Chapters 12 through 14.
+The HVAC pro will review changes made in areas from hydronic piping, to fuel oil piping, to solar systems.

-During this course, there will be several quizzes that will help to test the student's understanding of the subject.
+During the six hour course there will be several quizzes inserted in the course that will help to test the student’s understanding of the subject more immediately.

 Show Course ID: 0

 - Approved By: Kentucky Dept. of Housing and Building

 Dan Whaley, was trained in HVAC in the Air Force where he spent eight years after high school.
 His time in the Air Force gave him the opportunity to do everything from repairs of advanced systems to planning the development and implementation of preventative maintenance programs that were used in over 250 facilities.Dan is currently a Lead Technician for a one million square foot, 300+ bed medical hospital.